amarsinhgohil2004-code/web-Development/README.md

 # web-Development
-This is web development practice Repository
+This is web development practice Repository.